abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 * To enable **Concurrency Check** for our entities, our entities should implement the `IHasConcurrencyStamp` interface, directly or indirectly.

-* [Aggregate Root](https://docs.abp.io/en/abp/5.2/Entities#aggregateroot-class) entity classes already implement the `IHasConcurrencyStamp` interface, so if we inherit our entities from one of these entity classes we don't need to manually implement the `IHasConcurrencyStamp` interface.
+* [Aggregate Root](https://docs.abp.io/en/abp/5.2/Entities#aggregateroot-class) entity classes already implement the `IHasConcurrencyStamp` interface, so if we inherit our entities from one of these entity classes then we won't need to manually implement the `IHasConcurrencyStamp` interface.

-* And we've derived the `Book` entity from `AuditedAggregateRoot<TKey>` here, so we don't need to implement the `IHasConcurrencyStamp` interface because `AuditedAggregateRoot` class is already implemented the `IHasConcurrencyStamp` interface.
+* And we've derived the `Book` entity from `AuditedAggregateRoot<TKey>` here, so we don't need to implement the `IHasConcurrencyStamp` interface because `AuditedAggregateRoot` class already implemented the `IHasConcurrencyStamp` interface.

 > You can read more details from the [Concurrency Check](https://docs.abp.io/en/abp/5.2/Concurrency-Check) documentation.